barakbarlevi/baremetal-CortexM4-AES-CBC-encryptor/readme.md

 XXXX QUOTE: LAST EPISODE (14) 1:58:41 "We've implemented...
 PCB... run this piece of code... from the browser" XXXX and maybe also the openning of the last episode
+XXXX and also last episode 1:58:55 "we got a device..."
 Implement a minimal API for having the custom "bootloader" flash the main application code Implement the custom "bootloader" to main application code state machine